JodoZT/MHWNoChunk/MHWNoChunk/readme.txt

 This tool can decompress part of the MHW chunk file as you want.
 ﻿2x speed and 0.5x disk usage.
 No .PKG file created.

-v2.2.1 update:
+v2.3.0 beta update:
+Refactored a bunch of code and rewrote the logic of the filter function.
+Beta version. v2.2.1 update:
 Fix bug.
 v2.2.0 update: